Ahmed-Elhgawy/Ahmed-Elhgawy/README.md

 # 👋 Hi, I'm Ahmed Elhgawy

-🎓 I'm a recent Electronics and Communications Engineering graduate with a passion for DevOps and cloud technologies.
-🪖 After completing my military service, I dove deep into hands-on learning and real-world projects.
+🎓 I'm a recent Electronics and Communications Engineering graduate with a passion for **DevOps**, **cloud computing**, and **infrastructure automation**.
+After completing my military service, I dove deep into real-world DevOps tools and practices through hands-on projects.

 ---